Health, wellbeing and disability support

 If you declared a disability on your application form you should have been contacted by an advisor from the University’s Disability Advisory Service (DAS).
 If you did not declare a disability but believe that you should have done so then please contact DAS.
 This is the best way to ensure co-ordinated support for your studies and living in Oxford.

-Within College, in addition to the Academic Administrator and the Academic Office, the following people may be helpful to you when you need support: the Dean and pastoral advisor, your College Advisor, the Junior Deans, the Welfare Fellow, the LGBTQ Fellow, the Fellow with responsibility for part-time students, the MCR Equality and Welfare representative, and peer supporters.
+Within College, in addition to the Academic Administrator and the Academic Office, the following people may be helpful to you when you need support: the Dean and pastoral advisor, your College Advisor, the Junior Deans, the Welfare Fellow, the LGBTQ Fellow, the Fellow with responsibility for part-time students, the MCR Equality and Welfare representative, the Pastoral Advisor and peer supporters.
 Please visit the Health, wellbeing and disability pages on the College website for further details and contact information.

 Your department or faculty will have a designated Disability Co-ordinator responsible for ensuring that support is provided as required.
 If you have a disability it is advisable for you to make contact with this person so that you can work together.